poppastring/poppastring/README.md

 # Mark Downie

-I am currently working for a [small software company](https://www.microsoft.com/) as a Program Manager, spending my days building diagnostics tooling for Visual Studio and Azure.
+I am currently working for a [Microsoft](https://www.microsoft.com/) as a Product Manager, spending my days building diagnostics tooling for Visual Studio and Azure.

 - 📝 I blog about the things I am working on here [https://www.poppastring.com/blog](https://www.poppastring.com/blog)
 - 🤷🏿‍♂️ I’m on Twitter if you care to hear me rambling in short form [https://twitter.com/poppastring](https://twitter.com/poppastring)